avagordon01/lang/readme.md

     - [ ] advanced bitwise
   - [ ] memory
     - [ ] heap backed variables
+    - [ ] compiler knows all aliasing (or no aliasing)
+    - [ ] pointers like C++ references and unique_ptrs
+    - [ ] initialisation?
+    - [ ] custom allocators
   - [ ] modules
-    - [ ] import/export functions from other files
+    - [ ] import/export definitions from/to other kl files
-    - [ ] generate or read C headers
+    - [ ] import/export definitions from/to C files
+    - [ ] top level file definition order unimportant
   - [ ] generic programming
     - [ ] compiletime type things
+    - [ ] builtins type functions for "is a", "has a"
 - backend
   - [x] LLVM backend
   - [ ] SPIR-V backend